kuzzleio/documentation-old/src/guide/essentials/signal_handling.md

 ## Abnormal termination

-Concerned signals :
+Unix signal names:
  * `SIGQUIT`
  * `SIGABRT`
  * `SIGPIPE`

-These signals represents a critical error and will force Kuzzle to quit.
+ These signals are the result of a critical error and will force Kuzzle to shutdown.
-When one of the signal above is caught, Kuzzle will first generate a [dump report]({{ site_base_path }}guide/essentials/cli#dump) and then quit directly.
+ When one of the aforementioned Unix signals is detected, Kuzzle will first generate a [dump report]({{ site_base_path }}guide/essentials/cli#dump) and then shutdown.

 ## Normal termination

-Concerned signals :
+Unix signal names:
  * `SIGTERM`
  * `SIGINT`

-These signals represents a willingness to quit Kuzzle gracefully.
+ These signals are the result of a request to terminate gracefully.
-Once one of the signal above is caught, Kuzzle will refuse new requests, exit the cluster, finish the current request queue and then quit.
+ When one of the aforementioned Unix signals is detected, Kuzzle will refuse new requests, exit the cluster, finish the current request queue and then shutdown.

 ## Dump report

-Concerned signals :
+Unix signal names:
  * `SIGTRAP`

-These signals are used to generate a [dump report]({{ site_base_path }}guide/essentials/cli#dump).
-Once caught, Kuzzle will generate a dump report and continue to serve requests normally.
+When one of the aforementioned Unix signals is detected, Kuzzle will generate a dump report and continue to serve requests normally.